lantw44/copr-rpm-spec/gnome-restore-gtk-icons/INSTALL.md

 `gsettings set org.gnome.desktop.interface buttons-have-icons true`
 `gsettings set org.gnome.desktop.interface menus-have-icons true`

-_WARNING: You must reinstall both `gnome-settings-daemon` and `gsettings-desktop-schemas`.
-If you only reinstall one of them, your GNOME Shell may fail to start._
+_WARNING: You must upgrade both `gnome-settings-daemon` and `gsettings-desktop-schemas`.
+If you only upgrade one of them, your GNOME Shell may fail to start._